 ACT and Region Biodiversity Monitoring (Vegwatch) is a community science monitoring program designed around the ACT Vegetation Survey and Monitoring Manual by Sarah Sharp and Lori Gould.
-The Molonglo Catchment Group have tested the repeatability and robustness of volunteer data gathered using the manual against data gathered by professionals using the same process via an ACT Environment Grant.
+The Molonglo Conservation Group have tested the repeatability and robustness of volunteer data gathered using the manual against data gathered by professionals using the same process via an ACT Environment Grant.
 The project found that the manual was a suitable tool for a community based biodiversity survey.

 The project builds on the experiences gained from Waterwatch and Frogwatch in the design of the program, including the use of QA/QC procedures and refresher training to ensure the data is credible and can be used by decision makers with confidence.
 The M-CHiP-style central reporting mechanism will also be mirrored as will the Waterwatch method of communicating results to volunteers via monthly and yearly reporting, taking the form of a seasonal run-down of results and a yearly report.